-Timor Leste – Dive Sites East of Dili… As you head east out of Dili, along the scenic coast road towards the town of Manututo, you will pass numerous dive sites.
+Timor Leste – Dive Sites East of Dili… As you head east out of Dili, along the scenic coast road towards the town of Manatuto, you will pass numerous dive sites.
 Most are down short tracks from the main road, with little to indicate which one is which…

 But the dive operators and local diving community know them well.
 All are shore dives and most are easy to dive.
 But care needs to be taken with the strong currents that sweep along the north coast of Timor Leste.

 The locations of the best five sites that I have personally dived are illustrated on the map below and beneath the map are the site descriptions.

 Dive Sites East of Dili – Secret Garden

 Secret Garden is my personal favorite of the coastal dive sites east of Dili.

 That is mainly because of its small, but superb and very photogenic sponge garden, with its resident colonies of purple anthias and silvery glass fish.

 There is a lot to see generally at Secret Garden.
 If you can tear yourself away from the sponge garden that is…

 The site benefits from minimal strong current, but good visibility nearly all year round.

 Above water the site is distinctive because of its lone mangrove tree.
 Which looks high and dry at low tide, but partially submerged at high tide.